 SOUART, GABRIEL, priest, Sulpician, first parish priest of Montreal and superior of the Sulpician seminary, doctor, and schoolmaster; b. c.
-1611 in the diocese of Paris; d.
-8 March 1691 in France.
-He was the nephew of the Recollet Joseph Le Caron.
+1611 in the diocese of Paris, son of Claude Souart, apothecary to His Royal Highness, and Magdeleine Le Caron; d.
+8 March 1691 in Paris and was buried there the next day.
+The Recollet Joseph Le Caron was his uncle.

 Souart’s calling was a late one; he entered the Sulpician order only in 1646, becoming a priest in 1650.
-He had studied medicine, which he practised, with his superiors’ permission, while on missions; he also held the title of bachelor of canon law.
+He had studied medicine, which he practised with his superiors’ permission while on missions, and he held the title of bachelor of canon law.

 M. Souart was one of the first four Sulpicians chosen by M. Olier in 1657 to go and found the Séminaire de Montréal.
 Together with MM. de Queylus [see Thubières], Galinier, and d’Allet, he arrived at Ville-Marie in the summer of 1657.
 The Jesuits, who had ministered to Ville-Marie (Montreal) since 1642, made way for him, and without more ado he started to organize the parish on a regular basis.
 Having been appointed officially as parish priest by M. de Queylus, on 21 Nov.
 1657, he got the people to elect the first group of churchwardens.
 He always showed great zeal for the decorum and beauty of divine worship and for the sanctification of his flock.
 With Mme de Boullongne d’Ailleboust and Father Chaumonot, he instituted the pious Confrérie de la Sainte-Famille, which soon spread throughout the whole of New France.

-He often replaced his superior, Abbé Queylus, during the latter’s numerous absences and was himself superior of the seminary, 1661–68 and 1674–76.
-He was also chaplain of the Congrégation Notre-Dame, 1659–76, and of the Hôtel-Dieu, which he saved from ruin by his generosity, 1661–84.
-He became a schoolmaster from 1668 on, and was very proud of this title.
+He often replaced his superior, Abbé Queylus, during the latter’s numerous absences, and was himself superior of the seminary in 1661–68 and 1674–76.
+He was also chaplain of the Congrégation Notre-Dame (1659–76), and of the Hôtel-Dieu (1661–84), which he saved from ruin by his generosity.
+He became a schoolmaster in 1668, and was very proud of this title.

-He was priest of the parish of Ville-Marie during the settlement’s most terrible years (1657–66): the time of the exploit of Dollard Des Ormeaux in 1660, of the massacre of the Sulpicians Le Maiste and Vignal in 1661, and of the earthquake in 1663.
+He was priest of the parish of Ville-Marie during the settlement’s most terrible years (1657–66): the time of the exploit of Dollard Des Ormeaux in 1660, of the killings of the Sulpicians Le Maistre and Vignal in 1661, and of the earthquake in 1663.

 Abbé Souart was apparently very wealthy: he made generous donations to the various institutions as well as to individuals in the colony; the nuns of the Hôtel-Dieu numbered him among their benefactors.